-Paralympics: Para powerlifting day one preview
+Paralympics: Para powerlifting day two preview

 It will be a test of power and courage at the highest level when Para Powerlifting competitions get underway at the Tokyo International Forum.